 I planned to retire to this home at 1348 Swan Lake Road in Avon, Illinois.
-I purchased this older small hose and made it into a new and expanded house.
-In doing that, I was able to build on a room just for a Ham Radio Shack.
-It had a full set of grounding and even some shielding from outside interference.
-But, as i said before, I had to abandon the dream because of at 2010 heart attack.
+My wife and I purchased an older small hose.
+We remodeled it and added space.
+I was able to build on a room just for a Ham Radio Shack.
+But, I had to abandon the dream because of a 2010 heart attack.
 I thought I would share some of the pictures of that home.

-As you can see there were many vintage rigs from Heathkit go Collins.
+As you can see there were many vintage rigs from Heathkit to Collins.
 They all worked.
 An Icom 970 was used for satellite.

 Enjoy the pictures.